mariuspatrick/music-app-server/README.md

 1. After you've pulled from github:

+   - inside your project folder

-   -run npm install
+   - run npm install

-   -check if all dependencies have been installed by running node index.js
+   - check if all dependencies have been installed by running node index.js

    - optional: install missing dependencies

-   - to remove everything from database: in db.js file set force: true (don't forget to set back to false)
+   - to remove everything from database: in db.js file, set force: true (don't forget to set back to false)

 2. To run: